 <a href="https://davidbishopmakemoneytips.com/email-marketing-tips/"><img class="wp-image-12593" src="https://davidbishopmakemoneytips.com/wp-content/uploads/2021/01/6-email-marketing-tips.jpg" alt="my 6 email marketing tips" width="250" height="625" /></a>

 Sometimes the words you use in subject lines are hit or miss as well.
 However, some words are proven effective in improving email open rates and these words are used by many known brands or digital marketers.
 You may already be using some of these words as they are quite popular.
-But some of the words could be something new which you can use in your future email subject lines.
+But some of the words could be something new that you can use in your future email subject lines.

 - % off